altruios/namshubettulpa/public/namshubettuple/confrontation.md

 *She left the bubble*

 `{
-    next chapter: what alacira was having martha hunt - and the destruction of the end's dreadnought }`
+    Next chapter: what Alacira was having Martha hunt - and the destruction of the end's dreadnought }`
 }